shutter-network/DAppnodePackage-shutter-api/README.md

    - `PUSHGATEWAY_USERNAME`: A username for the push gateway from above.
    - `PUSHGATEWAY_PASSWORD`: A password for the push gateway from above.

+### Backup and Restore

+For information on backing up and restoring your Shutter API package data, see the [Backup and Restore Guide](backup_restore.md).

 ### Developer notes

 Building the package requires docker and a vpn connection to a dappnode.
 It can be run with: